-Our Corporate Social Responsibility ("CSR") Policy gp-corporate-social-responsibility-policy2021final-english-capricorn.pdf (capricornenergy.com) was reviewed and revised in October 2021.
+Our Corporate Social Responsibility ("CSR") Policy was reviewed and revised in January 2023.
 It includes specific commitments to:

-Respect and support internationally recognised human rights standards wherever we operate and seek to ensure non-complicity in human rights abuses aligned with the UN Guiding Principles on Business and Human Rights.
+- Respect and support internationally recognised human rights standards wherever we operate and seek to ensure non-complicity in human rights abuses aligned with the UN Guiding Principles on Business and Human Rights. - Identify, assess, prevent or mitigate adverse human rights impacts resulting from or caused by our business through due diligence and mitigation processes. - Maintain zero tolerance of all forms of modern slavery and not be complicit in the use of forced, compulsory, bonded or child labour or any form of human trafficking.

-- Identify, assess, prevent or mitigate adverse human rights impacts resulting from or caused by our business through due diligence and mitigation processes. - Maintain zero tolerance of all forms of modern slavery and not be complicit in the use of forced, compulsory, bonded or child labour or any form of human trafficking. - Provide human rights training to our personnel and actively promote awareness of human rights issues. - Ensure that appropriate and accessible mechanisms are in place for those affected by our operations to raise and address grievances. - Ensure that contractors and suppliers are aware of and, where necessary, work with them to meet our Code of Ethics, policies and standards.
+- Provide human rights training to our personnel and actively promote awareness of human rights issues. - Ensure that appropriate and accessible mechanisms are in place for those affected by our operations to raise and address grievances. - Ensure that contractors and suppliers are aware of and, where necessary, work with them to meet our Code of Ethics, policies and standards.